klittle314/COVID_WI_state/README.md

 # COVID_WI_state
-Examination of state COVID related data
+Examination of control charts as alternative to proposed regression method to

 ## Background